Pros

 (Editor's note: We didn't realize this at the time of testing, but we do now: Our reviewer tested alerts by unplugging the base station to simulate a power/network outage.
 While the base station cannot function without power (as it lacks a backup battery), the alarms themselves continue to operate normally and maintain interconnectivity.
 To avoid burdening users with frequent notifications during brief network interruptions, X-Sense delays push notifications for up to 2 hours after the connection is lost. )

 The good news is that alarm triggers are a different kind of alert.
-Just like you need to give the app notification permissions, you'll also need to provide it with “Critical Alerts” permissions.
+Just like you need to grant the app notification permissions, you'll also need to grant it “Critical Alerts” permissions.
 When an alarm was triggered, I got immediate critical alerts.

 Automatic dispatch features require an X-Sense Protect+ subscription